ssfsx17/ffpnp/pandoc-markdown/0200-player-characters.md

 **Awakening** - You have a number of rounds of Awakening energy equal to 1/10th of your Experience Level, rounded down, to a minimum of 1 round.
 You can spend an action to enter or cease Awakening.
 While in Awakening, your Strength, Vitality, and Agility are doubled.
 You refresh your Awakening energy after a Long Rest.

-**Civilian Experience** - You start with all Civilian Jobs at Job Level 20.
+**Civilian Experience** - You start with ten different Civilian Jobs at Job Level 20, rather than two.

 **Desperation Attack** - While your Current HP is less than one-fourth of your Maximum HP, your normal Attacks have a 10% chance to be a Desperation Attack instead.
 Desperation Attacks target all enemies, and are Direct Critical Hits.